Lieutenant Hugh Brooksbank

 Although shown as being a Lance Corporal only a couple of weeks before being discharged, his discharge papers show him as being a Private.

-He served in Ireland during the first world war.
+He served in Ireland during the First World War.

 He used to say jokingly that "being in Ireland was worse than being in France because at least in France you knew the Germans were coming from in front of you".